jnstockley/PiTV/README.md

 # PiTV Beta V0.3

+## Video Tutorial Series
+ I have posted my first video on how to install and run PiTV.
+The youtube playlist, which will contain all my tutorials, is here: https://www.youtube.com/playlist?list=PL9HVBFyPtYs6xoem9jVuysnxfbK7dohKs

 ## Version 0.3
  This version is a major update!!
 I have added support for music streaming services.
 To see a full list of all supported services scroll to the 'Currently Supported Streaming Services Section'.
 I have also removed some extra code.
 Also have re-worked how requests are handled.
 With that last point, the current public Siri Shortcut no longer works with this new version.
 I will post a new Siri Shortuct ASAP.